josola/Interactive-Love-Letter-ILL/README.md

     cout << "-- ROUND " << gameState.round_count_ << " --\n\n";
     ```

-11. The player turn begins.
-An empty vector container, that will hold the remaining players in the match, and an empty `Player` object, that will hold the winning player object, are loaded onto the stack.
+11. The admirer turn begins.
+An empty vector container, that will hold the remaining admirers in the match, and an empty `Admirer` object, that will hold the winning admirer object, are loaded onto the stack.

     ```cpp
-    vector<Player *> remaining_players;
+    vector<Admirer *> remaining_admirers;
-    Player *winner = nullptr;
+    Admirer *winner = nullptr;
     ```

 12. An `end_round` flag is set to false, the round has just begun.
 This will be set to true if there is only one admirer left standing or there are no more cards in the main deck.
 The round logic is contained within a `while` loop.
-The number of remaining players is checked by obtaining the size of the `remaining_players` vector.
+The number of remaining admirers is checked by obtaining the size of the `remaining_admirers` vector.

     ```cpp
     bool end_round = false;